Stroke (engine): Combustion-power-expansion stroke

 The combustion stroke is the third phase, where the ignited air-fuel mixture expands and pushes the piston downwards.
 The force created by this expansion is what creates an engine's power.

 Exhaust stroke

 The exhaust stroke is the final phase in a four stroke engine.
 In this phase, the piston moves upwards, squeezing out the gasses that were created during the combustion stroke.
 The gasses exit the cylinder through an exhaust valve at the top of the cylinder.
 At the end of this phase, the exhaust valve closes and the intake valve opens, which then closes to allow a fresh air-fuel mixture into the cylinder so the process can repeat itself.

 Types of power cycles

 The thermodynamic cycle used by a piston engine is often described by the number of strokes to complete a cycle.
 The most common designs for engines are two-stroke and four-stroke.
-Less common designs include five-stroke engines, six-stroke engines and two-and-four stroke engines.
+Less common designs include one-stroke engines, five-stroke engines, six-stroke engines and two-and-four stroke engines.

+One-stroke engine

+A Granada, Spain-based company, INNengine invented an opposed-piston engine with four pistons on either side to make a total of eight.
+Fixed rods hold together all pistons, and they share one combustion chamber.
+These rods press against plates that have an oscillating wave-like design, allowing the rods to press and release the pistons in a synchronized, smooth process.
+The engine, known as the e-REX creates 4 times more power events per revolution than a conventional 4 Stroke and twice more than a 2 Stroke.
+Although the e-REX is called a one-stroke engine there is debate that says it is actually a two-stroke engine, it is called a one-stroke because each piston executes two strokes (i.e., compression/combustion and exhaust/intake) in half an engine revolution, then by INNengine's logic, two strokes multiplied by half a revolution is what gave it the Patented 1 Stroke name.